+Course Name/#: Algebra IA - 334 Grade Level: 9

+Course Status:RequiredCourse Level:GeneralCredit:1Multiplier:1.00 freshman guidance counselor.

-Course Name/#: Algebra IA - 334 Grade Level: 9 Course Status: Required Course Level: General Credit: 1 Multiplier: 1.00 Prerequisite: Placement and recommendation from the Math Department and freshman guidance counselor.
+Prerequisite: Taking the Math Placement Exam and recommendation from the Math Department and

 Description: Algebra IA is designed to be the first half of a two year Algebra I program.
 This course is designed for students not prepared to complete the Algebra I curriculum in one year.
 This course will begin covering material necessary for success in the New York State Algebra I curriculum.
 Students will complete preparation for the Algebra I Regents Exam the following year.
 A TI-84 graphing calculator is required.